XelorR/KeyBridge/README.md

 - File manager operations (⌘-arrows, ⌘o, ⌘i, enter is rename file)
 - VSCode (implemented) and JetBrains IDE (to do)
 - Caps is Esc (feel free to change, but it is obviously the best choice)
-- Some additional keys (like ⇧⌃-numbers to move window to specific desktop, which is not available in MacOS itself but consistent with ⌃-numbers for switching desktops)
+- Some additional keys
+  - ⇧⌃-numbers to move window to specific desktop, which is not available in MacOS itself but consistent with ⌃-numbers for switching desktops)
+  - ⇧⌃v, ⇧⌃h, ⇧⌃s to split terminals - non-conflicting with this setup and consustent with Vim bindings

 Application-specific shortcuts may vary, but expect at least ⌘-letters.